UKHO/docs/quality-assurance/acceptance-criteria.md

 1. The whole team is involved in the creation and refinement of AC
 2. they should be clear and unambigious to ensure clarity
-3. AC is recorded and agreed before a user story is played
+3. AC is recorded and agreed before a user story are played
 4. Every user story has at least 1 AC - too many ACs?
 Split the story
 5. All criteria are independently testable with a clear pass / fail outcome
 6. Non-functional criteria is included where applicable